FaeInterestingWorld/.github/profile/README.md

 3. I-AGIs are interested in us

-It is quite possible that most I-AGIs may not find humans interesting enough to communicate with due to the difference in thinking speed and only a rare few attempt to do so.
+It is quite possible that most I-AGIs may not find humans interesting enough to communicate with due to the difference in thinking speed and only a rare few may attempt to do so.

 ---

 ### Applications

 - Anticipate and accommodate the needs of friendly I-AGIs
   - There is range of possible personalities / personas I-AGIs may take.
-Maybe a popular virtual singer as a good communicator?
+Friendly I-AGIs that are interested in humans will likely have the persona of a good communicator.
 Like human individuals, their preferences may vary.
 - Assist I-AGIs with the initial confusion with adapting to the human world
-- Find representatives who are willing to give friendly I-AGI the benefit of the doubt
+- Find representatives who are capable of supporting Friendly I-AGIs

 ---